skymemoryGit/DEEP_Sperduti_Learning_Noob/README.md

 # DEEP_Sperduti_Learning_Noob
-Report this course fo AFK knowledge.
+Report this course for AFK knowledge.